geometry-zsh/geometry/README.md

 GEOMETRY_PROMPT_PREFIX="$'\n'"              # prefix prompt with a new line GEOMETRY_PROMPT_SUFFIX=""                   # suffix prompt
 GEOMETRY_PLUGIN_SEPARATOR=" "               # use ' ' to separate right prompt parts
+GEOMETRY_GREP=""                            # define which grep-like tool to use (By default it looks for rg, ag and finally grep)
 ```

 ### Features